lordshashank/DealFlow/README.md

 ### Beryx

-We don’t like backends in our dApps but this was not possible without Beryx APIs, they provided us directly usable APIs to fetch metadata for various Tokens miners can choose to pay from, giving them wide options and making our dApp give fast responses as well.
+We don’t like backends in our dApps but this was not possible without Beryx APIs, they provided us directly usable APIs to fetch metadata for deals, miners, getting deals by tipsets, etc. Moreover, the filecoin solidity library, that is core to DealFlow has been developed by Zondax only, making it integral part of our dApp.

 ### Fleek

 Building a dApp and deploying only on centralized services don’t seem apt, we used Fleek to decentralize our deployments

-_For more examples, please refer to the [project](https://ethglobal.com/showcase/dealflow-af4xp)_
+_For more info, please refer to the [project](https://ethglobal.com/showcase/dealflow-af4xp)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>